csc572-spring2025/spotify-analyzer/README.md

 ### Known Issues

-- Some features and data may not be displayed correctly due to API limitations.
+- Some features and data (specifically Listening Analytics) may not be displayed correctly due to API limitations.

 ### License